davidjb/dotfiles/README.rst

 =====

 * Support for multiple operating systems (Mac and Linux)
+* Support for Buildout/Virtualenv environments for Python inside Vim and for Python-mode.
 * Refinement of vimrc configuration

   * Indentation of reST files - changes indent levels but changes